-With many more rock formations, nearby Castle Rocks State Park might offer a better option for beginning or moderate climbers.
+With many more rock formations, nearby Castle Rocks State Park might offer a better option for beginners or moderate climbers.
 This park also provides many trails for non-climbers.
 If you’re looking for a unique place to stay overnight, Castle Rocks has you covered with the Lodge or Willow Glamping Yurt.

-If climbing and carabiners aren’t your thing, stop at the small town of Oakley.
+If climbing and carabiners aren’t your things, stop at the small town of Oakley.
 This entire town is listed on the National Register of Historic Places for its well-preserved collection of old stone and brick buildings dating back to the late 1800s when Mormons settled the area.
 Guided tours of some of the old houses are offered during the summer.